ONLINE HELP

 iPhone/iPadIOS WidgetMac Catalyst This parameter can correspond to a full path or a path relative to the current directory (returned by fCurrentDir).
 This parameter is case-sensitive.

-Reminder: On iPhone/iPad, the file system is read-only on the device and on the emulator.
-An application can only write to its setup directory or one of its subdirectories.
+Reminder: In iOS/iPadOS, the file system is read-only on the device and on the emulator.
+An application can only write to its installation directory or one of its subdirectories.

 <Change attribute>: Boolean